footcricket05/Quizify/README.md

-# Quizify WebApp
+# Quizify: A Simple Web Application 📚🖥️

-Welcome to Quizify-WebApp, a web application for creating and taking quizzes!
+Welcome to Quizify, a web application for creating and taking quizzes!

-# Live Deployment
+# Live Deployment 🌐

 You can access the live deployment of Quizify-WebApp by visiting the following URL: